muppet9010/Factorio-JD-Plays/README.md

 - Disabled artillery in all forms via technology.
 - Radar nerfed to restrict vision.
 - Replacement graphics for other mods to make them more halloween themed: Biter Eggs & Zombie Engineer.
+- Disable crafting rocket silos.
+One will be present on the map.